Prize Home Lottery Financial Planning & Risk Assessment Guide for Australia 2026

 Tax Implications of Winning a Prize Home in Australia

-Stamp duty is payable immediately upon winning.
-In New South Wales, stamp duty on a $3 million property is approximately $234,000.
-In Victoria, roughly $220,000.
+Stamp duty is due immediately when you win.
+In New South Wales, stamp duty on a $3 million property is roughly $234,000.
+In Victoria, about $220,000.
 In Queensland, around $154,500.
-This is a direct cost, not a tax, but it must be paid before you take ownership.
-If the draw does not cover this cost, you must pay it yourself.
+You must pay this before you take ownership.

 Holding the Property: Ongoing Costs